Call us: 555-555-5555

 I was born in 1968 in Hamburg, Germany, and have been working as a professional artist for almost 20 years.
 My work contains abstract oil paintings,photography and mixed-media artwork.

 I spend years traveling, working and living abroad including Canada, USA, Australia and Iceland.
-At the moment I am based in Hilversum, Netherlands, and previously in Leipzig, Germany.
+Since 2017 I am based in Netherlands first in Hilversum now in Huizen, and previously in Leipzig, Germany.

 Besides working in visual art I write poetry.